valer1435/Pacansky_shapchat/README.md

 # Pacansky_shapchat
-This is the copy of snapchat technology maded on OpeCV and python just for fun
+This is the copy of snapchat technology made on OpeCV and python just for fun

 To start you need to clone repository and after run FaceRecognition.py.
 Avaliable keys is: